Tele Vue TV-60 Review

-The TV-60 is quite simply as portable as a telescope gets and to reflect this Tele Vue provide a fitted case (at extra cost) that takes the OTA, a diagonal and a couple of eyepieces; all of which weighs just a couple of kilos and is the size of a small handbag.
+The TV-60’s semi-rigid case is a must if you intend to travel with it.
+The case takes the OTA, a diagonal and up to three eyepieces; all of which weighs just a couple of kilos and is the size of a small handbag.

 In Use – Daytime

-Even at home, the great thing about the TV-60/TelePod is supreme portability that lets you pick it up and move it to the most inaccessible part of the house or garden to sneak a peek at a fox in the field across the way, or the moon when it’s low and behind trees from every other position.
-This is what makes the TV-60 get used so much, for me at least.
+The TV-60/TelePod are so portable you just pick the lot up and move it to the most inaccessible part of the house or garden to sneak a peek at a fox in the field across the way, or the moon when it’s low and behind trees from every other position.

-Like any small scope the Moon is the TV-60’s favourite target.
-It will take up to 142x with a 2.5mm Nagler on steady nights and shows a level of detail that might surprise users of much larger but more optically-compromised telescopes.
+As with any small scope, the Moon is the TV-60’s favourite target.
+It will take up to 142x with a 2.5mm T6 Nagler on steady nights and shows a level of detail that might surprise users of larger SCTs and Dobs.
 The TV-60 shows no chromatic aberration on the Moon – just greys and whites and buffs.
 On nights when the seeing is poor, you notice and appreciate the lower level of boiling that a smaller aperture delivers.

 That said, this aperture is never as involving as the next class up and fails to show all but the most obvious rilles, doesn’t get you into that Lunar Orbiter closeness that a 4” APO does.
 But 4” APO performance simply isn’t possible at this compact size.

 A point of interest here: you might think that a perfect 3.5” Maksutov (a Questar for example) would deliver better performance in a similarly compact package.
-However, I recently tested a 60mm APO alongside a Questar and found that though the Questar did offer up a bit more detail on the Moon, the view was somehow less pleasing.
-Overall, I felt the performance was very similar, with different strengths and weaknesses on both sides.
+However, I recently tested a 60mm APO alongside a Questar and found that, even if the Questar did offer up a bit more detail on the Moon, the view was less pin-sharp and contrasty.

-At these magnifications there is still no chromatic aberration and planetary views are surprisingly good.
-Jupiter can be an engrossing sight with multiple belts, the polar hoods and the largest dark storms visible.
+In good seeing, Jupiter can be an engrossing sight at 142x, with multiple belts, the polar hoods and the largest dark storms visible.
 Shadow transits are possible with the TV-60.

 Saturn is another surprisingly satisfying target for the TV-60.
 Unlike the vague and fuzzy image delivered by a 70mm Mak’ I tried, the TV-60 gives a very sharply-defined view of Saturn, with the ring shadow and (perhaps!) the Cassini Division visible on good nights.